-(i) For each District with more than 100 selected villages- A District Coordinator, and one assistant.

-(ii) For each Block with more than 20 selected villages- A Block Coordinator, with an assistant.
+- (i) For each District with more than 100 selected villages- A District Coordinator, and one assistant. - (ii) For each Block with more than 20 selected villages- A Block Coordinator, with an assistant.

-At the Gram Panchayat level, State Govt. could consider paying an honorarium to a suitable village level functionary (e.g. Secretary of the Gram Panchayat) who is given nodal responsibility for PMAGY.
+At the Gram Panchayat level, State Govt. could consider paying an honorarium to a suitable village level functionary who is given nodal responsibility for PMAGY.

 Levels and pay scales of the posts suggested at the District and Block level will be decided by the State Govts., keeping local parities in view, and they would be expected to be filled by deputation or on contract, so as not to create any long-term recurring liability.
-Central assistance for the above posts will be given, on re-imbursement basis, upto a maximum of 3% of the assistance released to the State under the gap-filling component.
+Central assistance for the above posts will be given, on re-imbursement basis, upto a maximum of 1.5% of the assistance released to the State under the gap-filling component.
 Beyond this, expenditure towards this component will have to be borne by State Govt.